How to grow giant Achatina at home. How to care for snails at home

 Be sure to maintain the water regime, but with caution - the water should be boiled and in small quantities so that the animal does not drown.
 The best option is to spray the walls of the terrarium.

-Stick to an evening feeding schedule, as these are predominantly nocturnal animals.
-In winter, you will have to feed extremely rarely, only during the wakefulness period.
-But sometimes, living at home, molluscs change their lifestyle and are active in winter just like in summer.
-Therefore, observe them and be guided by their behavior.
+Stick to an evening feeding schedule as they are predominantly nocturnal creatures.
+In winter, you will have to feed it extremely rarely, only during the waking period.
+But sometimes, living at home, mollusks change their lifestyle and are as active in winter as in summer.
+Therefore, watch them and be guided by their behavior.

-There are products that are contraindicated for feeding snails, you will not find them in the natural environment, and they can be extremely dangerous for mollusks:
+There are products that are contraindicated for feeding snails; they cannot be found in the natural environment, and they can be extremely dangerous for mollusks:

 1. Any pickled, smoked and salted foods;